Downeast Airlines: Flight 46 accident

 In 1978, Downeast purchased a de Havilland Canada DHC-6-200 Twin Otter (N68DE) STOL capable turboprop from Air Illinois.
 Up until that time, Downeast had only operated Piper Aztec and Piper Navajo light twins and one Cessna 182 single engine.

 On May 30, 1979, Downeast Airlines Flight 46 that originated in Boston crashed into a heavily wooded area about 1.2 miles south-southwest of the Knox county Regional Airport in Rockland.
 Of the 16 passengers and two crewmembers aboard, only one passenger survived the accident.
 The aircraft was destroyed.
-The sole survivor broke both of his legs and arms.
+The sole survivor broke one of his legs and arms.

 Up until this time, the National Transportation Safety Board (NTSB) would review airline crashes with their "Go Team" for a short time performing analysis and interviews and then write their report; but while the team was gathering information about the accident, the management practices at the company were questioned.
 Subsequently, this was the first time that the NTSB took someone off of the team after the normal review period and had them stay behind and work full-time for the first human-performance investigation rather than just a human-factor investigation.

 According to the NTSB Aircraft Accident Report: